ArmelRandy/Conala/README.md

 # What is this about?
 This repository is dedicated to the effort of creating an instruction dataset based on the [conala-corpus](https://conala-corpus.github.io).
 As a matter of fact, conala is a dataset obtained by crawling Stack Overflow.
 It is available on Hugging Face Hub under the name [neulab/conala](https://huggingface.co/datasets/neulab/conala).
 The dataset is divided into 2 parts :
-- **curated** : It contains high quality data and is divided into a training set and a test set.
+- **Curated** : It contains high quality data and is divided into a training set and a test set.
-- **mined** : It contains the data that we not processed and so they are likely to be noisier.
+- **Mined** : It contains the data that we not processed and so they are likely to be noisier.
 This represents the biggest part of the whole corpus.

 # Table
 1. [Overview of the method](#overview)